let-fughes/let-fughes/README.md

 # 💫 About Me:
-Java developer<br>I am currently doing an internship at InnoWise Group<br>And studying in Belarusian State University of Informatics and Radioelectronics<br>Now I works on internship course<br>Studying Docker
+💻 Java developer<br>💼 I am currently doing an internship at InnoWise Group<br>🎓 And studying in Belarusian State University of Informatics and Radioelectronics<br>🔭 Now I works on internship course<br>📚 Studying Docker

 # 💻 Tech Stack: